gavinsimpson/fromthebottomoftheheap/README.md

 create unexplained tracked changes.

 Source and `_site/` are committed.
-Netlify runs no build command and publishes the committed `_site` directory. `netlify.toml` also canonicalizes only the `www` hostname to the apex domain.
+Netlify runs no build command and publishes the committed `_site` directory. `netlify.toml` canonicalizes the `www` hostname to the apex domain and redirects the recovered post's legacy `/228/` path to its descriptive canonical URL.

 ## Historical and new posts

-The 103 migrated posts are historical archives.
+The 104 migrated posts are historical archives.
 Their QMD pages were produced from the already-rendered Markdown, so existing prose, visible code/output, figures, and dates remain authoritative.
 The 37 original Rmd sources live in `archive/rmd/` and the generated Markdown snapshots live in